West Fallowfield Christian School

 West Fallowfield Christian School is a Christian school in Atglen, Chester County, Pennsylvania in the United States.

 It was established in 1941 to partner with Christian families in educating and nurturing their children, giving them a strong academic and spiritual foundation from kindergarten through eighth grade.

 The school has around 150 students, so the teachers can be closer to the students.

-In Fall 2016, WFCS will offer "The Academy at West Fallowfield Christian School," a 9th grade co-op.
+In Fall 2016, WFCS began offering "The Academy at West Fallowfield Christian School," a 9th Grade co-op.